na-stewart/sanic-security/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* [thewchan](https://github.com/thewchan) added a MANIFEST.in so packaging to conda-forge is possible.
+* [thewchan](https://github.com/thewchan) added a MANIFEST.in to make packaging to conda-forge possible.

 <!-- MARKDOWN LINKS & IMAGES -->